publiccodenet/blog/_posts/2021-04-09-three-ways-we-supported-the-past-signalen-community-meetup.md

 ## Event management tips

 Once someone decides an event is taking place, the immediate following step must be its planning.
-Even though the idea for this event was to keep it relatively small and familiar from the beginning, we wanted it to be perfect.
+Even though the idea for this event was to keep it relatively small and intimate from the beginning, we wanted it to be perfect.
 We worked along with the community in Github and in several meetings offering them a content plan, a marketing schedule and a communications one.
 The promotion campaign also walked along other entities like the Foundation for Public Code and several Dutch forums and organizations in order to boost and reach out to more potential interested attendees.

 After the event finished, it is time for the follow up actions coordination, a task we're currently supporting.